Affine Invariant Submanifolds with Completely Degenerate Kontsevich-Zorich Spectrum: Proof of the Main Theorem

 \begin{theorem} If $\mathcal{M}$ is an AIS with completely degenerate KZ-spectrum, then $\mathcal{M}$ is an arithmetic Teichm\"uller curve. \end{theorem}

 \begin{proof} By contradiction, assume that $\mathcal{M}$ is not a Teichm\"uller curve.
-By Corollary \ref{DenseSubset}, $\mathcal{M}$ contains a dense set of arithmetic Teichm\"uller curves.
-By Lemma \ref{ZerosDeg}, there exists a sequence of Teichm\"uller curves in $\mathcal{M}$, converging to a Teichm\"uller curve $\mathcal{C}$ in an adjacent stratum.
+By Proposition \ref{ZerosDegSameGen}, there exists a genus five surface $(X', \omega') \in \partial \cM$ that does not lie in the same stratum as $\cM$.
 By \cite[Cor.
 5.15]{MollerShimuraTeich}, the degree of each covering map $\pi_{opt}$ from a square-tiled surface in $\mathcal{M}$ to the torus is a fixed number $d_{opt}$.
 By Lemma \ref{PiHasSameDegree}, the covering map of the torus by a surface generating $\mathcal{C}$ must also have degree $d_{opt}$.
 Hence, $\mathcal{M}$ is an AIS in a stratum whose degree $d_{opt}$ is equal to the degree of the covering in an adjacent stratum.
 However, by inspection of the table in \cite[Cor.
 5.15]{MollerShimuraTeich}, no two strata have the same $d_{opt}$.
 This contradiction implies that $\mathcal{M}$ is a Teichm\"uller curve, and it is arithmetic by Lemma \ref{TeichCurveIsArith}. \end{proof}

-Note that the only property of $\mathcal{M}$ on which the proof of Theorem \ref{theorem:MainThm} relied, was the existence of infinitely many Teichm\"uller curves with completely degenerate KZ-spectrum contained in $\mathcal{M}$.
-The contradiction of this property at the end of the proof of Theorem \ref{theorem:MainThm} also proves the following corollary.

 \begin{corollary} There are at most finitely many Teichm\"uller curves with completely degenerate KZ-spectrum. \end{corollary}